mattriley/agile-avatars/README.md

 ## core

-Provides _pure domain functions_.
-The name "core" comes from [Functional Core, Imperative Shell](https://www.destroyallsoftware.com/screencasts/catalog/functional-core-imperative-shell) providing a home for [pure functions](#pure-functions) which are accessed by services.
+Provides _pure functions_ to be consumed by the _services_ module.
 Without core, services would be interlaced with pure and impure functions, making them harder to test and reason about.

+### Collaborators

 ```diff
 + config
 - components diagnostics elements io services startup stores styles subscriptions ui vendorComponents vendorServices window
 ```

-The __Core__ module was introduced as a home for pure functions.
-Unlike Services, Core is disallowed access to Stores, IO, or any other module designed to perform side effects.
-With pure functions extracted, Services primarily orchestrate side effects while delegating to Core for pure application logic.
+- No access to modules that produce side effects.

-__Example: parseEmailExpression function__
+### Example: parseEmailExpression

 parseEmailExpression is a pure function.
 Amongst other properties of pure functions, its return value is the same for the same arguments, and its evaluation has no side effects.